A revolutionary building. Spectacular paintings. Royal execution site.

 Stickell’s banqueting house burned down in 1619 after scenery caught fire.
 The King was not at all sorry.

-Jones knew of the King’s disappointment with his previous building, so he drew up plans for a completely different, classical building.
-Jones had travelled widely in France and Italy, where he was inspired by the architecture of ancient Rome and Renaissance Italy.
+Inigo Jones knew of the King’s disappointment with his previous building, so he drew up plans for a completely different, classical building.
+Jones had travelled widely in France and Italy, where he made copious notes and drawings of the architecture of ancient Rome and the Renaissance.
+Inspired by the classical forms he encountered on his travels, he adapted elements of the buildings he had witnessed, and reinterpreted them in a new and unique way, to suit his royal patrons.

-His spectacular building was completed in 1622, to the King’s great delight and the astonishment of Londoners.
+His spectacular Banqueting House building was completed in 1622, to the King’s great delight and the astonishment of all who surveyed it.

 Jones’s Banqueting House has an enormous hall, with the dimensions of a double cube, resting on top of a vaulted Undercroft.

-The spectacular carved and compartmened ceiling now contains the nine Rubens paintings, which were installed in 1636.
+The spectacular carved and gilded ceiling now contains the nine paintings by Rubens, which were installed in 1636.

-The building’s exterior was originally made with alternating layers of honey-coloured and pinkish-brown stone, with other features in pure white.
+The building’s exterior was originally more colourful than today, as it was made with alternating honey-coloured and pinkish-brown stone, with other decorative features in white Portland stone.

 The crowning glory of the Banqueting House is its magnificent nine ceiling paintings by Peter Paul Rubens – one of Europe’s most influential and important artists.